edehr/edehr/docs/ehr/README.md

 At the bottom right side of the page there is a ````Reset form data```` button.
 This resets the form to either
 1. The base case data if you are a student working on an activity or
-2. The default values for the form (mostly empty)
+2. The default values for the form (mostly empty) if you are a lead instructor and are working on the case study.